William Cranch Bond: Trip to Europe

 In 1815, Bond traveled to Europe, commissioned by Harvard University to gather information on European observatories.
 On July 18, 1819, at Kingsbridge in Devon, England, Bond married his first cousin, Selina Cranch, who bore him four sons and two daughters.
 After Selina's death in 1831, Bond married her older sister, Mary Roope Cranch.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1832.

 Harvard Observatory

 In 1839, Bond was allowed to move his personal astronomical equipment to Harvard and serve as its (unpaid) "Astronomical Observer to the University."
 Later, in 1843, a Sun-grazing comet aroused enough public interest in astronomy that Harvard was able to raise $25,730 towards the construction of a state-of-the-art observatory.
-Bond designed the building and the observing chair (both of which are still in working order today), and Harvard bought a fifteen-inch German-built refracting telescope, equal in size to the largest in the world at the time.
+Bond designed the building and the observing chair (both of which are still in working order today), and Harvard bought a fifteen-inch German-built refracting telescope, equal in size to the largest in the world at the time from Merz & Maler, a Munich based company.
 The telescope was first put to use on June 24, 1847, when it was pointed at the Moon.

 In 1852, Bond was elected as a member to the American Philosophical Society.